coders-market/CM.Flow.Utilities/README.md

 Services
 --------
-**EmailService** - Based on TYPO3 Swift Mailer to send template/translation based emails
+**EmailService** - Based on Neos Swift Mailer to send template/translation based emails

 **DateTimeService** - Parse strings to DateTime or create strings from DateTime based on locale